Climate and monuments

 Green management

-Green also plays an important role in the restoration of Buitenplaats Trompenburgh.
-The existing green structure is being adapted, based on a design by landscape architects Karres+Brands , and reconstructed to a 17th century design.
-Robin: “We are going to plant 345 new trees for this.
-For planting the new garden, we are choosing plants that are resistant to heat and require little water during certain periods.
-For example, we are not planting oak trees but lime trees, because they are stronger and can withstand a more difficult climate better.”
+In the restoration of Buitenplaats Trompenburgh, greenery also plays an important role.
+The existing green structure will be adapted, according to the design of landscape architects Karres+Brands, and reconstructed according to a 17th-century design.
+Robin: "We are going to plant 345 new trees for this.
+When planting the new garden, we choose plants that resist heat well and require little water during certain periods.
+For example, we are not planting oak trees but lime trees, because they are stronger and hold up better in more difficult climates."

 Heat problems

-The amount of rain is increasingly offset by longer periods of drought.
-This also causes more and more problems, says Robin.
-“About 2 or 3 years ago, the entire moat at Slangenburg Castle was dry.
-Then I had to rush there in the evening to save as many of the carp as possible together with the animal ambulance.”
+Against the amount of rain, longer periods of drought are becoming more frequent.
+This is also causing more and more problems, Robin says.
+"About 2 or 3 years ago the whole moat was dry at Slangenburg Castle.
+Then I had to rush there in the evening to rescue as many of the carp as possible together with the animal ambulance."

-A challenge we face around heat is also related to water.
-If it has been dry for a long period and then a lot of rain falls in a short period of time.
+One challenge around heat that we face is also related to water.
+If it has been dry for an extended period of time and then a lot of rain falls in a short period of time.
 Then the water cannot infiltrate into the ground.
-The soil remains marshy and is damaged by recreation.
-In dry periods, erosion due to treading is also a danger to the greenery.
-Nature does not get the chance to recover if many people walk over it.
-"That is why we have made a plan at the Naarden Vesting for where we allow people in and where not.
-In this way, we give nature more space to recover," says director-manager Mark.
+The soil remains boggy and recreation breaks it up.
+In dry periods, erosion from treading is also a danger to the greenery.
+Nature does not get a chance to recover when many people walk on it.
+"We therefore made a plan at the Naarden Vesting for where we do allow people and where we don't.
+So as to give nature more room for recovery," says director-director Mark.

 By alternating dry and wet periods there is also a greater chance of grass growing between the stones, as happened at the Burcht van Oostvoorne.
 These plants cause damage to the monument, so they have to be removed.